- java.lang.Object

 clone()

-Creates deep clone of this node.boolean
+Creates deep clone of this node.

 equals(Object obj)